esbenkc/Emma/SentidaV2/README.md

-#### Sentida V2
+#### Sentida
-The new state-of-the-art Danish sentiment analysis tool upgraded from the previous state-of-the-art Sentida to V2.
-Sentida V2 shows significant improvement in classifying sentiment in text compared to Sentida (p < 0.01) in three different validation datasets (TP, TP2, Emma).
+The new state-of-the-art Danish sentiment analysis tool further developed from the previous state-of-the-art Sentida and shows significant improvement in classifying sentiment in text compared to Sentida (p < 0.01) in three different validation datasets (TP, TP2, Emma).

-Implementation of the previous state-of-the-art Danish SA in R, [Sentida](https://github.com/guscode/sentida), for python along with SentidaV2 and programmed loosely from the [VADER](https://github.com/cjhutto/vaderSentiment) sentiment analysis python implementation.
+Implementation of the previous state-of-the-art Danish SA in R, [Sentida](https://github.com/guscode/sentida), for python along with Sentida and programmed loosely from the [VADER](https://github.com/cjhutto/vaderSentiment) sentiment analysis python implementation.

 - [Authors and Citation](#authors-and-citation)
 - [Installation](#installation)